umbraco/UmbracoDocs/14/umbraco-commerce/tutorials/getting-started-with-commerce.md

 ---
-description: "A guide to walk you through setting up Umbraco Commerce"
+description: "A guide to setting up Umbraco Commerce, including an introduction to basic concepts and configuration."
 ---
 # A Beginner's Guide to Umbraco Commerce